yehia67/documentation/blueprints/0.1/tangle-data-storage/architecture.md

 ## Prerequisites

-This projects asumes some level of programming knowledge, specifically in: Javascript, React and Node.js.
+This projects assumes some level of programming knowledge, specifically in: Javascript, React and Node.js.

 ## Instructions and technical concepts